 Ecolab supports the efforts of human rights organizations to end violence and atrocities in Central Africa (the Democratic Republic of Congo (DRC) and nine adjoining countries: Republic of Congo, Central Africa Republic, South Sudan, Zambia, Angola, Tanzania, Burundi, Rwanda and Uganda).
 For more information, read Ecolab's Policy Statement on Conflict Minerals.

 Ecolab does not have any facilities that are certified to the SA8000 Standard.
-However, in accordance with our Human Rights Policy and related programs, Ecolab operates in alignment with the policies and procedures outlined in the SA8000 Standard which seek to protect basic human rights of workers.
+However, in accordance with our Human Rights Policy and related programmes, Ecolab operates in alignment with the policies and procedures outlined in the SA8000 Standard which seek to protect basic human rights of workers.

 Ecolab does not currently have a formal relationship with a body which enforces the Global Sullivan principles.
 As a company with a presence in South Africa, we support and subscribe to the principles.
 We also adhere to Employment Equity and Black Economic Empowerment legislation in South Africa, which is designed to enforce the Global Sullivan principles.